liachmodded/Torch/README.md

 * First clone and build *[TacoSpigot](https://github.com/TacoSpigot/TacoSpigot/)*,
 run `git clone --branch version/1.9.4 https://github.com/TacoSpigot/TacoSpigot.git`
 * then clone this repo,
-run `git clone https://github.com/TorchSpigot/Torch.git` and copy files to the main folder
+run `git clone https://github.com/TorchSpigot/Torch.git` and copy files to the main repo folder
 * last, run `./applypatches.sh`,
-run `mvn clean install`, and get final jar in *./TacoSpigot-Server/target/*
+and `mvn clean install`, you can get the final jar in *./TacoSpigot-Server/target/*

 Feel free to open a PR or issue.